The Hating Game: Production

 The film was announced in May 2019, with Lucy Hale and Robbie Amell cast as the lead roles.
 On November 10, 2020, Austin Stowell was cast, as Amell dropped out due to a scheduling conflict.
 Filming began on November 21 in upstate New York, in Saugerties, NY during the COVID-19 pandemic, with a couple of days of filming in New York City, and concluded on December 23.

 Release

 In July 2021, Vertical Entertainment acquired distribution rights to the film.

 Reception

 The Hating Game had a limited theatrical release on December 10, 2021.
 It was also available to stream on various VOD platforms.
-Review aggregator Rotten Tomatoes reported in late February 2022 that 71% out of 21 professional critics gave the film a positive review, with a rating average of 6.60/10.
+On the review aggregator website Rotten Tomatoes, 68% of 28 critics' reviews are positive.
+The website's consensus reads: "The Hating Games dismayingly retrograde approach to the battle of the sexes is often offset by the sparkling chemistry between its well-matched leads."
 Multiple articles praised the chemistry of the two leads.